bluesNbrews/NetworkApplications/README.md

 You will need to create an account (https://eos.arista.com/user-manager/?action=login).
 Once you have an account, go to the bottom of the page and click "Software Downloads" under the Support heading.
 Scroll down and expand vEOS-lab->4.20.
 Click on  vEOS-lab-4.20.14M.vmdk to download.
 You will also need to expand vEOS-lab->aboot and click on Aboot-veos-8.0.0.iso to download.

-> Virtual Box - Version 6.0.10 (a new release should be fine).
+> Virtual Box - Version 6.0.10 (a new release should be fine)

 Download here: https://www.virtualbox.org/wiki/Downloads.
 You will need to setup the vmdk and iso files.

 > Python 3.6.5